What is a Municipal Bond?

 Example, if an investor resides in a state with 9% state tax and has 35% federal tax rate, what is the effective tax rate:

 Effective state tax rate = 9% x (1 – .35) = 5.85%

 One important consideration when purchasing muni bonds is their Alternative Minimum Tax (AMT) status.
-Most municipal bond will be AMT-free.
-However, the interest from private activity bonds, which are issued to fund stadiums, hospitals, and housing projects, is included as part of the AMT calculation.
+The most municipal bond will be AMT-free.
+However, the interest from private activity bonds, which are issued to fund stadiums, hospitals, and housing projects, is included in the AMT calculation.
 If an investor is subject to AMT, the bond interest income could be taxable at a rate of 28%.

 Social Security Benefits